shaunschembri/ElasticTMDB/README.md

 	</programme>
 </tv>
 ```
+## Caveats
+* Changing the languages or countries in elastictmdb.ini will not automatically update the languages and/or countries of the movies that have already been cached in the database.
+* Matching improves as more and more movies are cached in Elasticsearch and might not be that accurate with only a few movies cached.

 ## Future Work
 This project has been developed for my personal use and I consider it as feature complete as it accomplishes the original deliverable of this project.
 The below are list of ideas and improvements which I may implement in future but I cannot give any timelines.

-* As the matching improves as more and more movies are cached in Elasticsearch, its a good idea to have a utility which pre-cache a few hundred or a few thousand movies.
-The idea is to use the TMDB discover feature to discover popular movies and pre-caches them in Elasticsearch.
+* Create a utility to pre-cache a few hundred or a few thousand movies, to solve the low accuracy with a few movies cached
 * Dynamically increase min_score_valid and min_score_no_search parameters based on the number of movies already cached in ElasticSearch.
 * Allow for customisation of the description string returned by process_xmltv.py to be able to change order and allow for non-English static text.
 * Extend ElasticTMDB to cover also TV shows.
 * Migrate to Python3 as Python2 will soon approch [EOL](https://pythonclock.org/).
+* Ability to increase the document version in Elasticsearch, so that movies can be updated after a language or country has been added to the configuration.

 ## License